 What changed in 2025

-Before 2025, Latvian cadastral values were based on a reference model designed in 2007, with coefficient updates during the 2010s.
-Over those 18 years, prices for forest and agricultural land in Latvia rose 3x to 5x, while cadastral values lagged the market badly.
-A 50–70% gap opened between actual market price and cadastral value.
+Before 2025, Latvian cadastral values rested on a reference model built in 2007, with coefficient updates during the 2010s.
+Over those 18 years, forest and agricultural land prices in Latvia rose 3x to 5x, while cadastral values tracked the market slowly.
+A 50–70% gap opened between actual market prices and cadastral values on record.

-The revaluation reform was postponed several times.
-It was originally planned for 2020, pushed to 2022, then to 2025.
-The main reason for the delay was political sensitivity: a higher cadastral value automatically raises the NĪN base, and NĪN is the most visible tax for any Latvian property owner.
+The reform was postponed several times.
+Originally planned for 2020, it was pushed to 2022 and then to 2025.
+The main cause of each delay was political: raising cadastral values automatically raises the NĪN base, and NĪN is the most visible property tax for any Latvian owner.

-The reform applies to all property types: residential, commercial, agricultural and forest.
-Forest land was given its own methodology, which we walk through below.
+The reform covers all property types: residential, commercial, agricultural and forest.
+Forest land was assigned its own valuation methodology.

 How the cadastral value of forest land is calculated

-For forest land (Zemes meža nogabals, the forest stand parcel), cadastral value is built from three components:
+For forest land (Zemes meža nogabals), cadastral value is built from three components.

-- Base value derived from the soil site index.
-The Silava (Latvian Forest Research Institute) typology of forest types (mt 1–20) sets the base: productive loams produce a high base, peatlands and stony dry soils a low one.
-The spread between the best and worst site index is up to 5x in base value.
+- Base value from the soil site index.
+The Silava forest-type typology (mt 1–20) sets the base: productive loams yield a high base value; peatlands and stony, dry soils yield a low one.
+The spread between the best and worst site-index class reaches 5x in base value.

 - Adjustment for species mix and age.
-A stand dominated by young birch (low current value, high future potential) is treated differently from mature pine (high current value).
-Diameter (D10) and basal area (G10) feed into this adjustment.
+A stand dominated by young birch (low current value, high future potential) is rated differently from mature pine.
+Diameter (D10) and basal area (G10) feed into the same calculation.

 - Regional modifier.
-Pierīga (Central Latvia) carries the highest regional coefficient.
-Latgale is the lowest.
-Kurzeme and Vidzeme sit in between.
-Access to a paved road or a nearby railway station adds a 5% to 15% modifier.
+Pierīga (Central Latvia) carries the highest regional coefficient; Latgale carries the lowest; Kurzeme and Vidzeme fall between them.
+Access to a paved road, or proximity to a railway station, adds a modifier of 5% to 15%.

 The NĪN rate: 1.5% and what governs it